 It also helps them see that even though you’re a parent, you still have a life outside the house.
 Something you could consider doing if you love animals is being a volunteer at a wildlife center!
 I have always wanted to do that!
 We love animals in this house!

 Discover What Makes You Feel Most Like Yourself Again — And Focus On That

-Many things out there help you reignite your passions and rediscover who you were before you became a parent.
-Maybe you always wanted to learn how to play the guitar, take a pottery class, write a novel, or volunteer at a wildlife center.
+Many things out there help you reignite your passions and rediscover and Feel Like Yourself Again After Kids.
+Maybe you always wanted to learn how to play the guitar, take a pottery class, write a novel, or volunteer at a place you love.

 What do you love to do?
 What do you feel most passionate about?
-Make a list of all those things, then start working your way through the list and finding ways to make those passions a part of your life again.
+Make a list of all those things of how to Feel Like Yourself Again After Kids, then start working your way through the list and finding ways to make those passions a part of your life again.